CO₂ Radiative Forcing Calculator

 The forcing equation itself is an approximation too, although it is a well-established one.
 It performs well across a broad range of commonly discussed atmospheric CO₂ concentrations, which is why it is so widely used in simple climate calculations.
 At very low or very high concentrations, more detailed radiative transfer methods may be needed for higher precision.
 For most educational and exploratory uses, however, the logarithmic formula captures the essential behavior very well.

-This calculator is best used to understand scale, direction, and relative magnitude.
+This calculator is best used to understand scale, direction, and relative magnitude in CO₂ radiative forcing.
 It is not a substitute for an Earth system model, a transient climate simulation, or a policy assessment tool.
 It does not estimate how quickly warming unfolds, how precipitation changes, how sea level responds, or how impacts differ across regions.
 It also does not account for uncertainty ranges unless you explore them yourself by trying different λ values and concentration scenarios.

 If you are using the calculator for communication, it helps to state your assumptions clearly.
 Mention the baseline concentration, the comparison concentration, and the λ value you selected.
 Explain that the forcing is a global average and that the temperature result is an equilibrium estimate.
 Those simple clarifications prevent over-interpretation and make the result easier for readers to understand in context.